-- Policy Hr21 high quality bus route (adopted in 2005) Seeks to secure the provision of a high quality bus network. - Policy Hr22 interchange facilities (adopted in 2005) Provides sites where interchange facilities occur to encourage the use and integration of the transport network. - Policy Hr23 Pedestrian and cycle routes (adopted in 2005) Seeks to secure the provision of a comprehensive pedestrian and cycle network.
+- Policy Hr21 high quality bus route (adopted in 2005) Seeks to secure the provision of a high quality bus network. - Policy Hr22 interchange facilities (adopted in 2005) Provides sites where interchange facilities occur to encourage the use and integration of the transport network. - Policy Hr23 Pedestrian and cycle routes (adopted in 2005) Seeks to secure the provision of a comprehensive pedestrian and cycle network which converges in the town centre.